 Peripheral Vertigo causes

-Labyrinthitis is a disorder of the inner ear in which a nerve that detects head movement becomes inflamed.
-It causes dizziness, nausea, vertigo, and potentially permanent loss of hearing.
+Labyrinthitis is an inner ear disorder in which a nerve that detects head movement becomes inflamed.
+Symptoms include dizziness, vertigo, and nausea.

 Benign positional vertigo (BPV) is the most common cause of vertigo.
 An episode is generally triggered by changing the position of your head.